 Sportsmanship and good conduct are our first priorities.
 Disrespect towards players, coaches, parents, or officials will not be tolerated.
 Behavior which is not acceptable during the school day is not acceptable in PYB.
 Those showing negative behaviors - players, coaches, parents, fans - will be immediately asked to leave the building and may be removed from the program.
 Officials are in charge of both the court and the stands.
 They are encouraged to stop play and correct inappropriate behavior.
 They are to end games early if inappropriate behavior continues.
 All inappropriate behavior should be reported to PYB for immediate action.

 We break teams up by grades.
 Third and fourth grades play by "junior" rules.
 Fifth and sixth grades play by "senior" rules.
-Second-graders play scrimmages.
+First and Second-graders play scrimmages/skills on Sundays.

 PYB is a "fair play" league.
 Each player plays about the same amount of a game.
 PYB takes this very seriously.
 This rule does not apply to travel games.